You often need to debug SSL/TLS related issues while working as a web engineer, webmaster, or system administrator.

 - Certificate expiry status

-SSLyze is Python library and command line tools which connect to SSL endpoint and perform a scan to identify any SSL/TLS miss-configuration.
+SSLyze is a Python library and command-line tool which connects to SSL endpoint and performs a scan to identify any SSL/TLS miss-configuration.

 Scan through SSLyze is fast as a test is distributed through multiple processes.
 If you are a developer or you would like to integrate with your existing application, then you have an option to write the result in XML or JSON format.